kisslinux/kisslinux.github.io/site/new.md

 An independent Linux® distribution with a focus on [simplicity](#simplicity) and the concept of ["less is more"](#less-is-more).
 The distribution targets **only** the x86-64 architecture and the English language.

-> “"It is not a daily increase, but a daily decrease.
+> “It is not a daily increase, but a daily decrease.
 Hack away at the inessentials." - **Bruce Lee**

 ## Overview